dataduke/jekyll-wikibox/README.md

 **Best Practices and Conventions:**

 1. **Markdown Editing:** Build a basic `theme.css` by styling a simple markdown text file (with the help of Marked.app this is superfast).
-Typically this stylesheet includes fonts, h1-h4 styling, lists, links, blockquotes, .
-This will be your `theme.css`, which can be used for general text editing, post previewing, printing etc. (Your basic theme.css should/could be print and mobile friendly.)
+Typically this stylesheet includes the styling of body fonts, headings (h1-h4), links, lists, sourcecode, blockquotes, definitions, tables, columns, dividers (hr) etc. This file can be used for general text editing, post previewing, printing etc. (Your basic theme.css should/could be print and mobile friendly.)

-2. **Desktop Browsing:** Now create a `theme-ext.css`.
+2. **Desktop Browsing:** Now create a `theme-ext.css` (or `theme-web.css`).
 This file will extend your basic `theme.css` to style navigation and external media elements.
-It should include the styling for header, navigation (bars), footer, index (page body content), embedded media, maybe a different background. etc. For desktop browsing load both created stylesheets: `theme.css`, which renders your post texts, and `theme-ext.css` for nice navigation.
+It should include the styling for header, navigation (bars, breadcrumb), footer, index (page body content), embedded media, etc. and maybe overwrite `theme.css` with a different background etc. For desktop browsing load both created stylesheets: `theme.css`, which renders your post texts, and `theme-ext.css` for nice navigation.

 3. **Mobile Browsing:** If your basic `theme.css` doesn't satisfy the mobile browsing experience.
 Build a separate, custom and minimal `theme-mobile.css` without any dependencies on `theme.css` or `theme-extensions.css`.

+4. Throw everything away and just use `bootstrap`!

 ## References